Riparian Plant Restoration

 A management tool for restoration in Hawaii Version 2.0

-Riparian Plant Restoration is a PC-based computer-interactive key for the identification of native Hawaiian plant species appropriate for restoration in riparian (streamside) locations.
+key for the identification of native Hawaiian plant species appropriate for

-The Riparian Plant Restoration Version 2.0 was developed by Bishop Museum with the support of the U.S. Environmental Protection Agency, the Hawaii State Department of Health Clean Water Branch, and Group 70 Foundation Fund.
+restoration in riparian (streamside) locations.
+It was developed by Bishop Museum with the support of the U.S. Environmental Protection Agency, the Hawaii State Department of Health Clean Water Branch, and Group 70 Foundation Fund.

 The establishment or preservation of a riparian buffer is essential in the reduction of nonpoint source pollution of Hawai‘is streams, waterways, and oceans.
 Healthy native riparian buffers trap sediment, slow water velocity, reduce flooding risk, increase water absorption, filter out pollutants, reduce erosion, and increase streambank stability.